LLNL/axom/src/docs/sphinx/web_main/index.rst

 ======================================================
-Axom Release and Copyright License Information
+Axom Copyright and License Information
 ======================================================

-Fill this in when we have it..
+Please see our `license <../../../LICENSE>`_ and accompanying `notice <../../../NOTICE>`_.

+Copyright (c) 2017-2018, Lawrence Livermore National Security, LLC.
+Produced at the Lawrence Livermore National Laboratory.

+LLNL-CODE-741217

 .. toctree::